bdbaraban/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

     * If the digit is less than 6 and not 0: `and is less than 6 and not 0`

 * `2-print_alphabet.c`: C program that prints the alphabet in lowercase, followed by a new line, using only the `putchar` function exactly twice.
-* `3-print_alphabets.c`: C program that prints the alphabet in lowercase, then in uppercase, followed by a newline, using only the `putchar` function exactly three times.
+* `3-print_alphabets.c`: C program that prints the alphabet in lowercase, then in uppercase, followed by a new line, using only the `putchar` function exactly three times.
 * `4-print_alphabt.c`: C program that prints the alphabet in lowercase except for the letters `q` and `e`, followed by a new line, using only the `putchar` function exactly twice.
 * `5-print_numbers.c`: C program that prints all single digit numbers of base 10 starting from `0`, followed by a new line.
-* `6-print_numberz.c`: C program that prints all single digit numbers of base 10 starting from `0`, followed by a newline, using only the `putchar` function exactly twice without any variables of type `char`.
+* `6-print_numberz.c`: C program that prints all single digit numbers of base 10 starting from `0`, followed by a new line, using only the `putchar` function exactly twice without any variables of type `char`.
 * `7-print_tebahpla.c`: C program that prints the lowercase alphabet in reverse, followed by a new line, using only the `putchar` function exactly twice.
 * `8-print_base16.c`: C program that prints all the numbers of base 16 in lowercase, followed by a new line, using only the `putchar` function exactly three times.
 * `9-print_comb.c`: C program that prints all possible combinations of single-digit numbers, using only the `putchar` function exactly four times without any variables of type `char`: